Columba Stewart

-Columba Andrew Stewart (born July 16, 1957) is an American Benedictine monk, scholar, and the executive director of the Hill Museum & Manuscript Library (HMML) in Collegeville, Minnesota.
+Columba Andrew Stewart (born July 16, 1957) is a scholar, teacher, and the executive director of the Hill Museum & Manuscript Library (HMML) in Collegeville, Minnesota.
 His principal scholarly contributions have been in the field of monastic studies—both Benedictine and Eastern Christian.

 Education

 Born and raised in Houston, Texas, and a graduate of Lamar High School in Houston, Stewart received his A.B. in history and literature from Harvard University in 1979, magna cum laude.
 He earned his M.A. in religious studies at Yale University in 1981.
 After studying liturgical history, systematic theology, and scripture at Saint John's University School of Theology, he earned his D.Phil. from University of Oxford in 1989, writing his thesis on Greek and Syriac asceticism.

 Religious life

 Stewart professed vows as a monk at Saint John's Abbey in July 1982.
 On June 8, 1990, he was ordained to the priesthood.
+In 2025 he was received into the Episcopal Church.